 This does not mean you do not post on Mondays or Tuesdays.
 Instead, plan for your most relevant posts to be published at the best times.

-People might see your posts on Fridays because they might be spending more time on Facebook rather than focusing on work.
-Some people say that engagement rates are higher on Fridays by almost 20%.
+People might see your posts on Fridays because they spend more time on Facebook than at work.
+Some say that engagement rates are higher on Fridays by almost 20%.